odea-project/qAlgorithms/report/discussion_tests.md

 dictated through the instrumentation and selected chromatographic method.
-Even if existing procedures need to be kept in place due to contractual obligations, automated classification could select the most relevant measurement from a series of technical replicates.
+Even if existing procedures need to be kept in place due to contractual obligations, automated classification could select the most relevant or representative measurement from a series of technical replicates.

 Another point of application is the stability of a pooled sample over the course of very long measurement series.
 Here, an easy way